 Strictly speaking, phonemic awareness activities do not involve written letters.
 The activities are done orally, with students listening for specific sounds in words.
-However, these pages have the letter that represents each sound printed on the page.
-This makes it easy for the teacher to give the students the sound to listen for as they complete the pages.
-Students do not need to know the sounds of the letters to do the pages since the teacher models the pronunciation of the letter sound.
-But if students have already learned the alphabet sounds, this activity will serve as a reinforcement for their knowledge.
+However, these pages show both a sound picture and a letter to show the sound students are listening for.
+Students do not need to know the sounds of the letters to do the pages since they can use the sound pictures for reference.
+But if students have already learned the letter sounds, the alphabet letters will serve as a reinforcement for their knowledge.

 A different letter sound is studied on each page.
 The sounds are studied in the same sequence in which they appear in A Sound Story About Audrey And Brad.
-The sequence is: t i h l n w u b m r f x e s j o c d a v q p k y qu z.
+The sequence is: t i h l n w u b m r f x e s j o c d a v g p k y qu z.